umd-lhcb/lhcb-ntuples-gen/docs/ntupling/grid_job.md

         This can be done locally, as `lxplus` is not needed.

 [^1]: There's an official way to merge `.root` files with `ganga`, but the
-      method described in the main text offers slightly more control.
+      method described in the main text offers checks to job output ntuples.